lamberta/devkit-doc/api/ui/view.md

     * `inputStartEvent {InputEvent} = 'START'`
     * `radius {number} = 0`

 Respond to an input event by dragging the view.
+This will fire drag events so you can make a view follow the drag events.

+For example, to listen for a drag on a view and update its position to follow:

 ~~~
-view.on('InputStart', function (evt, pt) {
+view.on('Drag', function (startEvt, dragEvt, delta) {
-  //will emit a 'drag' event if moved further than 15 pixels in any direction
-  this.startDrag({radius: 15});
+  this.style.x = dragEvt.pt['1'].x;
+  this.style.y = dragEvt.pt['1'].y;
 });
 ~~~